arashmanteghi/simptip/README.md

 - `.simptip-warning` : changes color to orange spectrum
 - `.simptip-danger` : changes color to red spectrum

+let me know if you use it in your projects.

 ###License
 Copyright (c) 2013 Arash Manteghi